zichengshan/Living-the-social-life_responsive_webpage/README.md

-# Live the social life responsive webpage
+# Living the social life responsive webpage
 ## Description
 This is a responsive web page.
 It will automatically switch to a different layout depending on the size of the interface.